Sarah269/Olympics-Data-Exploration/README.md

 # Olympics-Data-Exploration

 This is a Data Exploration project using Summer 2008 Olympics data.
+Medals won by athletes.

+<p>This analysis counts multiple medals for a team whereas the International Olympic Committee (IOC) counts only counts 1 medal for a team.
+Therefore the numbers in this analysis are higher than the IOC numbers. </p>

 - Oracle Live SQL Olympics database.
 Oracle Database 19c.
 - Olym.olym_medals_view.
 29215 records.